Maryland International Estate Planning Attorneys Guide You Through Complex Issues

 - What are the legal processes and potential financial implications regarding the transfer of real or personal property?

 - To what extent are you or a potential beneficiary subject to the foreign country’s jurisdiction and under what designation (i.e. residency and domicile classifications)?

 - Do you or your beneficiary qualify for any kind of entitlements or exemptions?

 Finally and most critically, you need to assess whether the country or countries in question have treaties with the U.S. which address estate planning issues.
 This is not a given, but many European countries have treaties with the U.S. and each other which can provide a certain amount of uniformity as to the issues referenced above.
 Addressing these questions is often a complex task and requires trusted legal expertise, along with collaboration with international counsel.

 International estate planning is an immensely broad and complex area of the law.
-The Maryland international estate planning attorneys at Altman & Associates understand how the laws of foreign countries impact you and your estate plan.
-We have convenient office locations in Columbia and Rockville.
+We study how the laws of foreign countries impact you and your estate plan.
+We can guide you through the many regulations you may run into when an estate plan impacts jurisdictions outside of the United States.
 Contact us by phone at (301) 468-3220 or online to schedule a consultation.